evilmartians/terraforming-rails/tools/templates_tracker/README.md

 # Templates Tracker

-Track view templates used during the tests execution and print the list of used and, which is more importantly, unused templates.
+Track view templates used during the execution of the tests and print the list of the used and, which is, more importantly, unused templates.

 ## Usage